 Now I will use a 3rd party plugin that will allow me to have effects set up in parallel chains within one channel strip.
 One good choice for this is the Blue Cat Patchwork plugin.

-My weapon of choice in this case will be Breverb 2 by Overloud.
-For the first instance of the reverb, I would choose some “Hall” type with longer feedback (in this case it is represented as Time), pull down the dry signal value all the way to 0, and set its wet panning parameter all the way to left.
+My weapon of choice, in this case, will be Breverb 2 by Overloud.
+For the first instance of the reverb, I would choose some “Hall” type with longer feedback (in this case, it is represented as Time).
+Next, I’ll pull down the dry signal value all the way to 0.
+Then set its wet panning parameter all the way to left.
 Also, I will boost high frequencies in the internal equalizer of the plugin.

 My second instance of Breverb 2 will have slightly different settings.
-The time and pre-delay settings will be a bit shorter than on the previous one and the mid-range frequencies will be boosted a bit using the internal EQ.
-Instead of panning it all the way to the left, this time I will move the pan slider all the way to the right.
+The time and pre-delay settings will be a bit shorter than on the previous one.
+The mid-range frequencies will be boosted a bit using the internal EQ.
+Instead of panning it all the way to the left, this time, I will move the pan slider all the way to the right.
 The third instance of the same reverb effect in our parallel chain will be set to “mono” with a really short time setting and no pre-delay.
 This instance allows me to preserve the overall punch of the drums.

 1 – Panning fader all the way to left

-2 – Panning fader all the way to right
+2 – Panning fader all the way to the right

 3 – Settings placed at MONO